-Prerequisite: A minimum grade of 60% in New Brunswick high school courses: Pre-Calculus A 120 and Pre-Calculus B 120, or equivalent courses.
-Note: Credit will not be given for both Math 1503 and Math 2213.
+Prerequisites: A minimum grade of 60% in New Brunswick high school courses: Pre-Calculus A 120 and Pre-Calculus B 120, or equivalent courses.
+NOTE: Credit will not be given for both MATH 1503 and MATH 2213.

 |MATH1823||Calculus for Management Science||3 ch (3C 1T)|

 Polynomial, logarithmic and exponential functions.
 Limits and derivatives.
 Extreme values and related rates.
+Basic linear programming.
 Simple integration and differential equations, with stress on applications to business and economics.
-NOTE: Credit may be obtained for only one of MATH 1003 , 1053 or 1823.
+NOTE: Credit may be obtained for only one of MATH 1003 , MATH 1053 or MATH 1823.

 |MATH1833||Finite Mathematics for Management Science||3 ch (3C)|

 Matrices and systems of linear equations.
 Linear programming concepts; graphical solution of two variable problems.
 Permutations and combinations.
 Elementary probability.
 Mathematics of finance.
 NOTE: Credit for MATH 1833 will not be given if the student has previously taken either MATH 1503 or MATH 2213.